 - ⅓ cup milk

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- ½ tsp salt optional
+- ½ teaspoon salt

 - Cook pasta according to instructions.
 Drain and rinse with cold water to cool down.
 Pour into a large mixing bowl.16 ounces pasta

 - Add in the chopped pepper, cucumber and shredded carrot to the cooled pasta.
 Stir well to combine.For the cucumber, I slice in half lengthwise and then in half again lengthwise.
 You have 4 long slivers.
 Now slice them so you have bite sized triangles.1/2 red pepper, 1/2 yellow pepper, 1 cucumber, 1 carrot

 - Pour the dressing into the pasta mix and stir well.